FreeRTOSHAL/FreeRTOSHAL.github.io/about.md

 title: About
 permalink: /about/
 ---
-FreeROTS Hardware Abstraction Layer is a fast and simple HAL for FreeRTOS.
+FreeRTOS Hardware Abstraction Layer is a fast and simple HAL for FreeRTOS.
 The design goals was:

  - Simple Architecture at User Level
  - Simple Architecture at Driver Level